-Blue Mountains Biodiversity Project submitted a Freedom of Information Act (FOIA) request for water quality data on the Deschutes, Ochoco, Umatilla, Malheur, and Wallowa-Whitman National Forests.
-We submitted our request as soon as ODEQ’s ‘call for data’ was published.
-However, FOIA requests are often stalled and delayed, and so we are requesting that ODEQ allow reasonable flexibility of their deadline so that this important information can be included in their call for data and upcoming assessments.
+BMBP submitted a Freedom of Information Act (FOIA) request for water quality data on the Deschutes, Ochoco, Umatilla, Malheur, and Wallowa-Whitman National Forests.
+If the USFS fails to submit key data to ODEQ, our intent was to submit some of the USFS data to ODEQ ourselves.
+Even though BMBP submitted FOIA requests in late April and early May, the USFS has not provided any responsive documents or data to our requests for water quality data.
+We are requesting that ODEQ allow reasonable flexibility of their deadline so that this important information can be included in their call for data and upcoming assessments.

-What’s the issue?
+What’s at stake?
 Streams on public lands are suffering from widespread degradation.
 For example, at least 1,240 miles of streams on National Forests in the Blue Mountains are listed as water quality impaired.
 This estimate originates from ODEQ’s water quality assessments.
 However, because the Forest Service has repeatedly failed to submit their stream monitoring data to ODEQ, this figure is almost certainly a severe underestimation and fails to accurately encompass the scope of the problem on public lands.

 According to state regulatory practices, streams with water quality violations are assessed and may be listed on ODEQ’s “303d list” so that agencies can identify issues and develop plans to address the causes of the water quality impairments.
 Without an accurate listing of which streams are violating water quality standards, it is impossible for either ODEQ or the Forest Service to develop plans to restore those streams or to address watershed-scale issues.